 Pregnancy and Contraception

-For all GUCH women it is best for mother and baby’s health to have a planned pregnancy.
+For all women with ACHD it is best for mother and baby’s health to have a planned pregnancy.
 This is particularly important for women with congenital heart conditions as there are certain conditions and medications which could put the mother or unborn child at risk.
 Your consultant will advise you about your particular case and what type of contraceptive options are best for you.
-If planning a pregnancy advice will also be given about any investigations that should be performed before conception and changes to your medication or treatment to To give the best possible outcome.
+If planning a pregnancy advice will also be given about any investigations that should be performed before conception and changes to your medication or treatment to give the best possible outcome.

-Pregnancy and Warfarin – If you are taking Warfarin for a metal valve we must advise you about the options for your anticoagulation, preferably before you conceive and at the latest by 6 weeks after the first day of your last period.
-The decision is an individual one, as every woman’s case is different, and will be made with you by Dr Freeman or Dr Head and one of the specialist obstetricians.
-If you change to heparin injections for some or all of your pregnancy these will need to be given twice daily, and the level closely monitored.
+Pregnancy and Warfarin – If you are taking Warfarin for a metal valve, we must advise you about the options for your anticoagulation, preferably before you conceive and at the latest by 6 weeks after the first day of your last period.
+The decision is an individual one, as every woman’s case is different, and will be made with you by Dr Stamatelatou or Dr Head and one of the specialist obstetricians.
+If you change to heparin injections for some or all your pregnancy these will need to be given twice daily, and the level closely monitored.
 We will arrange this for you with the haematology department here at the NNUH.